Ashwagandha – The winter cherry from Ayurveda

 3. The effect of ashwagandha

-The effect of the plant substance is not based on directly stimulating or sedating the body, but rather on restoring the lost balance.
+The effect of the plant substance is not based on sedating the body, but rather on restoring the lost balance.

-Ashwagandha is the most popular adaptogen used for stress and sleep problems and has already been tested in numerous studies.
+Ashwagandha is the most popular adaptogen used for stress and sleep problems.
+It has already been tested in numerous studies.
 Especially with serious and long-lasting sleep problems, the active ingredient can bring about improvement as well as provide positive support for depression.
-In acute stress, the plant substance has been shown to lower the level of the stress hormone cortisol.
+In acute stress, the plant substance has been shown to lower the level of the stress hormone cortisol [10].

 Athletes can also benefit from taking it.
-Ashwagandha increases on the one hand the strength but also the male sex hormone testosterone.
-This in turn promotes muscle building.
+Ashwagandha increases strength and the male sex hormone testosterone.
+This in turn promotes muscle building and improves athletic performance.
 Due to increased stress, the testosterone level usually decreases in the body.

 In addition, ashwagandha takes positive influence in thyroid disorders, as the plant substance restores the balance of thyroid hormones [10].